 Select your navigation system:

 Motorway A8 exit 285, then from Ovieda roundabout dir.
-N634 Unguera, 2nd roundabout Playa de Vidiago from Santander, exit Playa de Vidiago, camping.
+N634 Unguera, 2nd roundabout Playa de Vidiago from Santander, exit Playa de Vidiago, site.

 Show on map

 The weather on this campsite

 CampingCard ACSI will send your information request to "Campsite La Paz".